ashfaku/googleproject/docs/planning/specs/original/Calendar/Event.md

 	- IDs of prereq tasks can be stored in a stringified json in the description on the Google Calendar side

 # Methods
+- Constructor
+	- after superimplementation, parse the prerequisites data from the API response of description
 - `getPrerequisites(): PrerequisiteTask[]`
 	- get this event's prerequisite tasks
 - `addPrerequisite(prereq: PrerequisiteTask): void`